 This machine weighs 65 lbs, which makes it only semi-portable.
 It will be easy enough to move this unit around periodically, but for continual movement, it may be too heavy.

-- Possibly too many options for a novice.
+- Cons: Possibly too many options for a novice.
+Not light.

 Here we have another dual-input TIG welder, the MTS-205.
 What makes this machine great is that it can work with aluminum, flux, and solid wire.
 Not only is it TIG, but stick too.
 You will be able to work with welds of up to 1/2inch, making it ideal for hobbyists, or professional auto body shop use.